TristanWebber/garage_monitor/esp_rs_no_std/README.md

 ## The strategy

-This project will examine the differences and similarities between the std and no-std approaches to programming an esp32 in Rust.
-It will follow a similar approach to similar projects by building out the features individually.
+This project will examine the differences and similarities between the `std` and `no-std` approaches to programming an esp32 in Rust.
+It will follow a similar approach to previous projects by building out the features individually.

 The commentary will cover:
 - Reading from a GPIO and setting an interrupt
-- Concurrency
+- Concurrency without FreeRTOS
-- Wifi and MQTT
+- Wifi and MQTT without ESP-IDF

 ## Getting started

-Of course, this repository exists and none ofthese steps are necessary if you simply want to use this repository but if you want to walk along with the entire process, here's how.
-Assuming you already have your [development environment](https://docs.esp-rs.org/book/installation/index.html) setup for `std` applications, create a new project using the following method.
+Of course, this repository exists and none of these steps are necessary if you simply want to use this repository but if you want to walk along with the entire process, here's how.
+Assuming you already have your [development environment](https://docs.esp-rs.org/book/installation/index.html) setup for `no-std` applications, create a new project using the following method.
 You can use whatever ESP32 you like, but pins used in this project are based on the `Seeed Studio XIAO ESP32C3`.

 Using the `cargo-generate` tool, we create a brand new project from a esp-template: